 Nothing helps reduce test anxiety better than preparation.
 A good study plan that is organized, incorporates learning and practicing good problem-solving strategies, and includes practice tools & tests will help your mind and body get used to the content of the test.
-Overpreparation, or practicing test content until you feel really confident, helps strengthen your readiness.
+Practicing test content until you feel really confident helps strengthen your readiness.
 Using mind & body calming tools while you practice and prepare strengthens your test-readiness even more.
+If you're taking the SAT or PSAT-related test, you can prepare for free on Official SAT Practice on Khan Academy®.